-Poor condition, severely distorted, failed stitching, split brim; mishapen and brittle silk petals and waxy leaves.
+Poor condition, severely distorted, failed stitching, split brim; misshapen and brittle silk petals and waxy leaves.

 Loose particulate soils removed using low powered vacuum suction.
-Following humidification tratment, petals supported with adhesive overlays of semi-transparent silk.
-Deformations in bonnet’s main structure lessened by humidification treatment and gentle manipilation of the wire edging the brim and neck frill.
+Following humidification treatment, petals supported with adhesive overlays of semi-transparent silk.
+Deformations in bonnet’s main structure lessened by humidification treatment and gentle manipulation of the wire edging the brim and neck frill.

-Bonnet deformations reduced further by mounting on a custom-made suport form which could be used for storage, study and display.
+Bonnet deformations reduced further by mounting on a custom-made support form which could be used for storage, study and display.
 Designed to provide overall support, without obscuring the inner parts of the brim.

 Condition after treatment